Harry Landis: Career

 Landis started acting aged 15.
 His first job after graduating from drama school was touring in Shakespeare with the Elizabethan Theatre Company.
 After a spell in repertory theatre, he got a leading role in A Hill in Korea as a cockney conscript.
 Other films followed, including Bitter Victory, Edge of Sanity, Ransom, The Informers, Private Potter, Dunkirk and Operation Bullshine.
 In 2014, he was in the Hollywood blockbuster Edge of Tomorrow.

 His first television appearance was in 1955, in the pilot episode of Dixon of Dock Green.
 Landis appeared in several subsequent episodes, as well as the final episode over 25 years later.
 He appeared in over 200 TV shows before deciding to return to theatre.

 This career move coincided with the 1956 change in British theatre led by the Royal Court Theatre, and his background at the Unity Theatre made him suitable for many subsequent roles.
 These included Arnold Wesker's The Kitchen, followed by Frank Norman's Insideout.
 They were followed by John Osborne's Time Present at the Duke of York Theatre, Journey's End at the Cambridge Theatre, and A Winter Tale, Ring Around the Moon and The Government Inspector, all at The Royal Exchange in Manchester.
 He also appeared in The Ticket-of-Leave Man at the National Theatre.

 Landis then turned to directing, and after directing a few productions at the Unity Theatre, including a well-received production of Death of A Salesman, he became the artistic director of the Marlowe Theatre in Canterbury, where he directed some 40 plays and two pantomimes.
 He went on to direct national tours of The Long and The Short and the Tall and The Return of Sherlock Holmes.

 In between directing, Landis appeared in many TV shows, such as Minder, and later continued to do so with series including EastEnders, Goodnight Sweetheart, Casualty and Friday Night Dinner.
 His last role was in Casualty, in 2018.

 Landis was president of Equity for six years, from 2002 to 2008, and was a board member of the Equity Charitable Trust, from 1994 to 2001, as well as previously being Chairman of the Unity Theatre Trust.

 Personal life and death

-Landis married actor Hilary Crane (née Strelitz) in 1965; however, the marriage ended in divorce seven years later.
+Landis married actress Hilary Crane (née Strelitz) in 1965; however, the marriage ended in divorce seven years later.
 The marriage produced a daughter, Katy, and a stepson, Simon, from his wife's previous marriage.

 Landis lived in Hammersmith, West London, for over 40 years.
 Landis returned to live in the East End in the 2010s, with his partner of more than 30 years, Ingrid Curry, buying a flat in Spitalfields.

 He died from cancer on 11 September 2022, at the age of 95.